 When and Where

-Workshops are typically one hour long, but vary depending on your needs.
+Currently, we are offering virtual research workshops.
+These workshops are typically one hour long, but vary depending on your needs.
 Your Librarian will help you to develop a lesson plan that works best for your class.

 What will Your Students Gain from a Library Session?